 Senior Savings Tip: Depending on your location and service area, the FCC's Lifeline program may provide savings of up to $9 per month towards your internet bill.
 Individuals who participate in Medicaid, SSI, and other federal, state, and tribal assistance programs are eligible.

-To sign up for Spectrum internet service, order by phone or go to their website and enter your location.
+To sign up for Spectrum Internet service, order by phone or go to their website and enter your location.
 Choose the plan you want and then proceed to check out.
-Spectrum has suspended in-store pick up, so a self-installation kit will be mailed to your address.
+Spectrum Internet has suspended in-store pick up, so a self-installation kit will be mailed to your address.

 Pew Research.
 (2019).
 Americans 60 and older are spending more time in front of their screens than a decade ago.